Chapter 4:

 We argued for a long while about what to call those terrible fruits.
 In the end we settled on a easier version of Wal's weird fruit.
 Atels.

 The following few days were spent like that.
 I finally got the dwarf to reveal his name.
 He called himself Naz Karazah.
 I guess his job became part of his name?
 If Naz wasn't sharing stories about his students he was arguing with me while Wal called us stupid and Maheed desperately tried to get a word in.
 I noticed Naz doesn't tell any stories about his own kids, but decided to leave it be.
-We watched the temple do various things like punish more people, hold small gatherings, and preform some weird rituals.
-Then Ren would arrive after the Sun retreated and we'd gratefully eat our atels.

 I figured out that Maheed looks almost exactly like a dog with slick black fur.
 Except normally he stands on two legs.
 He also has an extra layer of fur on his back that runs up all the way to his head.
 It constantly covers his entire back, shoulders and eyes.
 And he's always smiling.
 At least that's what his dogish face looks like.

-And according to Naz, Wal has blood-red scales and dark grey horns that could gore a bull.
+According to Naz, Wal has blood-red scales and dark grey horns that could gore a bull.
 Then a few other embellishments that make him sound like a demon from some legend.
 Not sure how much I believe from his description.

 There's a lot of people here today.
 I know the humans are supposed to gather at the temple to offer food or money or whatever on a certain day.
 I guess that's today?
-Naz looks at massive crowd and scoffs.
+Naz looks at the massive crowd and scoffs.
 He says, "The Kalth gods would never demand tithes.
 They have no need for 'em.
 This whole event ain't nothing but a sham."

 From behind Naz, Wal says, "Tithes?
 That isn't normal practice for the temples in the East.
 The humans running this temple must be greedy."